 If the Merger is not consummated, HAQ's amended and restated certificate of incorporation will not be further amended pursuant to the Amendment Proposal and we will not adopt the Incentive Plan pursuant to the Incentive Plan Proposal.
-Further, HAQ will be liquidated pursuant to its amended and restated certificate of incorporation.
-If a liquidation were to occur by approximately August 3, 2007 (the last day on which HAQ would be permitted to consummate the acquisition of PharmAthene under its amended and restated certificate of incorporation), HAQ estimates that with the interest that would accrue on the amounts that are held in trust through such date, there would be a trust balance of approximately \$72,280,000 or \$7.68 per share.
-This amount, less any liabilities not indemnified against by certain members of HAQ's Board and not waived by HAQ's creditors, which we estimate will not exceed \$280,000, would be distributed to the holders of the 9,400,000 shares of common stock purchased in HAQ's IPO.
-We estimate that as of March 31, 2007, we have claims from creditors, vendors and tax authorities of approximately \$630,000 which have not been waived.
-HAQ currently has no outstanding liabilities covered by waivers.
-HAQ currently estimates that, at August 3, 2007, there would be approximately \$280,000 in Delaware franchise tax included in the \$630,000 which are not waived by such taxing authorities and our Board members have not agreed to indemnify HAQ for such tax claims.
-Our Board members have agreed to indemnify HAQ for the balance which HAQ owes to certain of its vendors.
-HAQ has no other outstanding liabilities which are not indemnified against by the members of its Board or for which it has not received waivers from creditors.
-As of March 31, 2007, HAQ has approximately \$467,000 of cash out of trust available to pay for claims and expenses of which only \$280,000 of potential tax claims will not be covered by the directors' indemnification.
-Thus, HAQ estimates that the total amount available for distribution upo
+Further, it is likely that HAQ will be liquidated pursuant to its amended and restated certificate of incorporation.
+In the event the Merger is not consummated, HAQ will probably not have sufficient time and resources to seek another suitable business combination and HAQ will be forced to dissolve and liquidate.
+If a liquidation were to occur by approximately August 3, 2007 (the last day on which HAQ would be permitted to consummate an acquisition under its amended and restated certificate of incorporation), HAQ estimates that with the interest that would accrue on the amounts that are held in trust through such date, there would be a trust balance of approximately \$72,280,000 million or \$7.68 per share.
+This amount, less any liabilities not indemnified by certain members of HAQ's Board and not waived by HAQ's creditors, which we estimate will not exceed \$ \\\\\\, would be distributed to the holders of the 9,400,000 shares of common stock purchased in HAQ's IPO.
+HAQ currently estimates that, at the end of August 3, 2007, there would be approximately \$280,000 in Delaware franchise tax and state income tax claims which are not indemnified and not waived by such taxing authorities.
+Thus, HAQ estimates that the total amount available for distribution upon liquidation would be approximately \$72,000,000 million or \$7.66 per share.

-Separately, HAQ estimates that the dissolution process would cost approximately \$50,000 to \$75,000 and that HAQ would be indemnified for such costs by HAQ's executive officers and directors.
+Separately, HAQ estimates that the dissolution process would cost approximately \$50,000 to \$75,000 and that HAQ would be indemnified for such costs by certain of the HAQ executive officers and directors.
 Such officers and directors have acknowledged and agreed that such costs are covered by their existing indemnification agreement.
-We do not believe there would be any for claims or liabilities in excess of the funds out of the trust against which HAQ's executive officers and directors would be required to indemnify the trust account in the event of such dissolution.
+We do not believe there would be any for claims or liabilities in excess of the funds out of the trust against which certain of HAQ's executive officers and directors would be required to indemnify the trust account in the event of such dissolution.
 In the event that such persons indemnifying HAQ are unable to satisfy their indemnification obligation or in the event that there are subsequent claims such as subsequent non-vendor claims for which such persons have no indemnification obligation, the amount ultimately distributed to stockholders may be reduced even further.
 However, HAQ currently has no basis to believe there will be any such liabilities or to provide an estimate of any such liabilities.
 The only cost of dissolution that HAQ is aware of that would not be indemnified against by such officers and directors of HAQ is the cost of any associated litigation.
-See page 32 of the section entitled "Risk Factors" for a further discussion with respect to amounts payable from the trust account.
+See page 40 of the section entitled "Risk Factors" for a further discussion with respect to amounts payable from the trust account.